Meet the Bar Show Cast

 Dick is very excited to be a part of the bar show and work with such a talented cast and production staff.
 Dick has performed in over 75 musical and non-musical productions over the last 25 years up and down the north shore.
 Some favorite roles: Tevye (Fiddler); Daddy Warbucks (Annie); Luther Billis (South Pacific); and John Hancock (1776).
 Dick has also appeared in television commercials (Rivers Casino; Halomar Automotive; IBM), print ads (Merck Pharmaceutical; Pine Sol; Massachusetts General Hospital) and has been featured in independent films.
 When not obsessing about a new role or audition, you can find Dick honing his skills on unsuspecting juries, judges, prosecutors, police officers as a criminal defense attorney.
 A graduate of John Marshall Law School, Dick sends his love and appreciation and thanks to his beautiful wife, Lois, for putting up with him.

 Jay Schleppenbach is a graduate of the Second City Conservatory in improvisation and comedy writing, and has appeared in a variety of Chicago area sketch comedy shows.
 While at the University of Illinois College of Law, Jay was co-director and co-writer of the annual Law Revue production.
 He has a music degree from Millikin University, where he was a member of the University Choir, the Vocal Jazz Ensemble, and the Millikin-Decatur Symphony Orchestra.
-A former partner in the securities litigation and arbitration practice groups at Jenner & Block LLP., Jay currently works in the Office of the Illinois Attorney General.
+A former partner in the securities litigation and arbitration practice groups at Jenner & Block LLP.
 Jay currently works in the White Collar Criminal Defense & Investigations Group at Dechert LLP.

 Ebony C. Smith, a native of Birmingham, AL, has been a Bar Show cast member since 2013.
 Ebony graduated from Loyola University Chicago School of Law in 2014 and has served as a law clerk for the Hon.
 Lewis M. Nixon in the Circuit Court of Cook County and Hon.
 Cynthia Y. Cobbs in the Illinois Appellate Court.
 Currently, Ebony is an associate at Hodges Loizzi Eisnehammer Rodick & Kohn LLP.
 Ebony's practice is focused on litigation issues related to labor and employment.